Tanpop0/tanpopo-recorder/README.md

-# TwitCasting Recorder
+# Tanpopo TwitCasting Recorder

-TwitCasting Recorder is a desktop and server-friendly recorder for TwitCasting live streams.
+Tanpopo TwitCasting Recorder is a desktop and server-friendly recorder for TwitCasting live streams.
 It provides a Wails/Vue GUI for daily desktop use, plus a CLI, worker mode, and lightweight Web panel for long-running monitoring.